Prof. Dr. Richard F. Hartl

 Topic: Models for Evaluating and Monitoring Efficiency of Supply Chain Network Designs

-Abstract: In this paper, we develop a methodology that can be used to evaluate supply chain network design performance in a holistic manner by considering multiple performance factors simultaneously.
-To assist decision makers in monitoring and improving network design efficiency, this paper presents a chart that monitors an aggregated index generated by using data envelopment analysis, which simultaneously considers multiple performance factors.
+Abstract: In this talk, we develop and present a methodology that can be used to evaluate supply chain network design performance in a holistic manner by considering multiple factors simultaneously.
+To assist decision-makers in monitoring and improving network design efficiency, we develop a control chart that monitors an aggregated index generated by multi-factor methods, which simultaneously consider a variety of performance factors.
 The proposed approach can be used to trigger the re-evaluation of the network design.
-Our approach is useful in the domain of supply chain analytics as it provides new insights and understanding of business performance based on data and operations research and statistical methods.
-The clustering methods used in conjunction with our models can help management focus on improvement strategies and resource allocations.
-We demonstrate the application of our models through data gathered from The Dow Chemical Company, which is a multi-national vertically integrated chemical corporation that we collaborated in this project.
+Our approach is useful in the domain of supply chain analytics as it provides new insights and understanding of business performance based on data and operations research/statistical methods.
+The clustering techniques used in conjunction with our models can help management focus on improvement strategies and resource allocations.
+We demonstrate the application of our models through case data gathered from a multi-national vertically integrated chemical corporation.

-Sri Talluri is a professor of operations and supply chain management at Michigan State University.
+Sri Talluri is the Hoagland-Metzler Endowed Professor and Professor of Operations and Supply Chain Management at Michigan State University.
 His research interests are in the domain of supply chain risk, buyer-supplier relationships, performance evaluation, and technology management.
 Sri’s methodological expertise includes deterministic and stochastic modeling, game theory, empirical methods, and data envelopment analysis.
-He has published more than 80 articles in journals such as IIE Transactions, Journal of Operations Management, Decision Sciences, European Journal of Operational Research, IEEE Transactions on Engineering Management and others.
-Sri serves as a Department Editor for IEEE Transactions on Engineering Management and as an Senior/Associate Editor for Decision Sciences Journal.
+He has published more than 90 articles in journals such as IIE Transactions, Journal of Operations Management, Decision Sciences, European Journal of Operational Research, IEEE Transactions on Engineering Management and others.
+His work is cited more than 8500 times with an h-index of 45.
+Sri serves as a Department Editor for IEEE Transactions on Engineering Management and as a Senior Editor for Decision Sciences Journal.
 He is a member of the Decision Sciences Institute and the Production and Operations Management Society.

 Prof. Dr. Christopher S. Tang